gaige/mdformat-pelican/README.md

 An [mdformat](https://github.com/executablebooks/mdformat) plugin for the pelican static site generator.
-[Pelican](https://getpelican.com) is a static site generator and uses markdown with a couple of additions, namely the ability to reference:
+[Pelican](https://getpelican.com) is a static site generator and uses markdown with a couple of additions, namely skipping the K:V pairs at the start and the ability to reference:

 - tag
 - author